-Uninsured/Underinsured Motorist (UM/UIM) coverage is provided by your own car insurance company.
-It is an optional coverage, but most drivers have it unless they specifically opted out while buying their policy.
+Your own car insurance company provides uninsured/Underinsured Motorist (UM/UIM) coverage.
+It is optional coverage, but most drivers have it unless they specifically opted out while buying their policy.
 If you are unsure whether you have this coverage, contact your insurance carrier to find out.

 Get the strong arm